Rage Reigns Down

 “Oh shit, the alert,” Michael said distantly.

 “Oh, you heard the alert?”
-Apsis snarled, “and all this time I thought I was the only one who heard the sirens blaring.”
+Apsis snarled, “and all this time I thought I was the only one who heard the sirens blaring.
+This is not a drill Michael.”

 “Again?
 Fuck that hurt,” he spat as he rubbed his head, “talk about feeling nothing but pain!”